uber/piranha/polyglot/piranha/README.md

   * run `python3 demo/stale_feature_flag_cleanup_demos.py`.
 It will execute the scenarios listed under [demo/java/ff](/polyglot/piranha/demo/java/ff/configurations/rules.toml) and [demo/kt/ff](/polyglot/piranha/demo/kt/ff/configurations/rules.toml).
 These scenarios use simple feature flag API.
   * In these demos the `configurations` contain :
     * `rules.toml` : expresses how to capture different feature flag APIs (`isTreated`, `enum constant`)
     * `piranha_arguments.toml` : expresses the flag behavior, i.e. the flag name and whether it is treated or not.
-Basically the `substitutions` provided in the `piranha_arguments.toml` can be used to instantiate the rules.
+Basically the `substitutions` provided in the `piranha_arguments.toml` can be used to instantiate the rules [reference](#piranha-arguments).

 <h4>  Match-only rules: </h4>